Racquetball: Governing bodies

 The International Racquetball Federation (IRF) governs the World Racquetball Championships, which were first held in 1981 in conjunction with the first World Games.
 The second World Championships were played in 1984, and since then have been held biennially in August.
 Players from the United States have won the most World Championship titles.

 The IRF also runs the World Junior Racquetball Championships that occur annually in either late October, or early to mid November, as well as the annual World Senior Racquetball Championships for players who are 35 years of age or older.

-The sport has a high appeal in the Americas, and because of this racquetball has been included in the Pan American Games in 1995, 1999, 2003, 2011, 2015 and Lima 2019.
-And will be part of the games again in Santiago 2023.
-Racquetball has also been included in the World Games on five occasions: 1981, 1989, 1993, 2009 and 2013, and is on the program for 2022.
+The sport has a high appeal in the Americas, and because of this racquetball has been included in the Pan American Games in 1995, 1999, 2003, 2011, 2015, 2019, and 2023.
+Racquetball has also been included in the World Games on seven occasions: 1981, 1985, 1993, 2009, 2013, 2022, and 2025.
+The International Racquetball Tour (IRT) is the men's professional organization, and the Ladies Professional Racquetball Tour (LPRT) is the women's professional organization, both starting in the 1980s.

-There men's and women's professional racquetball organizations.
-The International Racquetball Tour (IRT) is the men's professional organization, and the Ladies Professional Racquetball Tour (LPRT) is the women's professional organization.
-Both began in the 1980s.
+The International Racquetball Federation (IRF) is the international sports federation, recognized by the IOC, that governs the sport of racquetball.